stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 02 - Introduction to CS7637.md

 ## Introduction To Computational Psychometrics

 **Psychometrics** is a study of human intelligence, aptitude, and knowledge. **Computational psychometrics** is the design of computer agents that can take the same kinds of tests (intelligence, aptitude, and knowledge) as humans.

+## Raven's Progressive Matrices

+**Raven's Progressive Matrices** were written in the 1930s to examine general intelligence.
+The test consists of 60 strictly visual multiple-choice analogy problems.
+These matrices range from 2x2, 3x3, to even a 2x1 matrix.